dividab/uom/README.md

 ### Formatting

-Formatting is application specific and should be implemented per application.
+Asosciating formatting directly with an `Unit` or `Quantity` is generally not a good idea.
+Formatting is application specific and should be implemented within application code.
 For example, an application may have air flows and water flows that both are of `VolumeFlow` quantity.
 In this case you may want separate labels and default units for air flow and water flow.
-So assosicating formatting with `VolumeFlow` or any of its units is not a good idea.
-Instead, the applciation can include tagging of each field with either air_flow, or water_flow and then provide different labels and default for those tags using application specific functions.
+Assosicating formatting directly with `VolumeFlow` or its units will not solve this.
+Instead, try tagging each `VolumeFlow` field within the application with either `air_flow`, or `water_flow` and provide different labels and default units per tag.

-However if you are just building something smaller and want quick formatting, this package has some opinionated formatting built-in.
+However if you are just building something smaller and want quick formatting, this package has some opinionated formatting that is directly associated with each `Unit` built-in.
 Specifically you can get the label and number of decimals for each unit.

 ```ts
 import { Amount, Units, Format } from "uom";